 Mohun is an ideal base from which to explore the coast and countryside.
 Start the Hall walk from your doorstep taking in the villages of Polruan and Fowey using the two local ferries.

-Fowey is a charming and bustling coastal town with plenty of shops, restaurants, pubs you will be spoiled for choice.
+Fowey is a charming and bustling coastal town, and with plenty of shops, restaurants and pubs you will be spoiled for choice.
 The unspoilt beauty of the nearby beach at Lantic Bay awaits those who are willing to make the steep descent.

 The cottage's layout